Stories

 Take a look at the stories of some of our fundraisers.
 They accepted the challenge and here we share their experiences to inspire you.

-Jess has chosen to run the London Marathon.
+Jess chose to run the London Marathon.
 She’s a 30-something mum of two who works as a GP in the North West.
 She is also a Christian and attends a suburban church with lots of social needs within the community it serves.

 Screenshot 2021 10 12 at 10 34 51